meese-wj/JM4CP/index.md

 Julia is _young_.
 So it does not have nearly as much documentation and help as a language like Python (even though it really does have quite a bit).

 Julia is _different_.
-Most project design patterns physicists learn are either how to write scripts that can't be maintained in the long-run, or how to write code bases according the the _Object-Oriented Programming_ paradigm.
+Most project design patterns physicists learn are either how to write scripts that can't be maintained in the long-run, or how to write code bases according to the _Object-Oriented Programming_ paradigm.
 Julia can be scripty, but it is certainly not an object-oriented language.
 So for most of us, the maintainability patterns based on an abstract type hierarchy with multiple-dispatch seem foreign and too difficult to implement.

 But once you get it, Julia is _beautiful_.